-Another approach in HAV modeling and simulation is related to the development of the FE model [13].
-The model is obtained with CAD tools and analysed using the finite elements method (Fig. 8).
+Another approach in HAV modelling and simulation is related to the development of the FE model [19].
+The model is obtained with CAD tools and analyzed using the finite elements method (Fig. 12).
+For the analysis an orthotropic material has been considered, with the following characteristics: